-- I was dancing in the closed position with Dax and something was not working.
+- I was dancing in a closed position with Dax and something was not working.
 I wondered if my arms were too loose or the spacing between us was off and then I realized what I needed to do!
 I asked Dax to keep dancing but I let go and took a step back.
-I started to mirror his dancing until I realized our movement was a tiny bit different.
+I started to mirror his dancing until I realized our body movement was a tiny bit different.
 Once I understood the way his body was moving I could adjust my movement and it worked.
 I was able to respond to him with ease.

 - I was on the social dance floor and no matter what follower tool I pulled out of my toolbox I couldn’t feel connected to him.
 Our timing was off in a way that was causing me to miss his signals.
 Within a few phrases, I realized my groove was slightly more vertical than his.
-This slight difference made our timing off (i.e. releasing and contracting).
+This slight difference made our timing (i.e. releasing and contracting) off.
 I smoothed out my overall groove and the rest of our dance felt completely connected.

 When exploring a solution to your problem, try working on the body movement first and see if that solves your problems.

 Set Your Goal And Shout it From the Mountains

 You can’t focus on “being the perfect follower” and learning the move at the same time just like you can’t expect the leader to be perfect at leading you while they are just trying to figure out where to put their feet.

 Before any practice takes place (even when you are in a classroom setting), think about what your goal is for that moment.
 Are you trying to learn the choreography of a new move?
 Work on reacting to your partner’s initiations?
 Improve your rhythmical footwork?
 How about working on successfully getting through something with a lower level partner?
 Exploring technicalities like stretch and momentum.
 Or adding dynamic changes.